MicroEJ/docs/ApplicationDeveloperGuide/chapterMicroEJClasspath.rst

 is made up of an ordered list of paths.
 A path is either a folder or a zip file, called a JAR file (JAR stands for Java ARchive).

--  `Application Classpath <#application.classpath.mapping>`__ explains
-   how the MicroEJ classpath is built from a MicroEJ application project.
+-  `Application Classpath`_ explains how the MicroEJ classpath is built from a MicroEJ application project.

--  `Classpath Load Model <#section.microej.link.and.load.model>`__
-   explains how the application contents is loaded from MicroEJ Classpath.
+-  `Classpath Load Model`_ explains how the application contents is loaded from MicroEJ Classpath.

--  `Classpath Elements <#section.classpath.elements>`__ specifies the
-   different elements that can be declared in MicroEJ Classpath to describe the application contents.
+-  `Classpath Elements`_ specifies the different elements that can be declared in MicroEJ Classpath to describe the application contents.

--  `Foundation Libraries vs Add-On
-   Libraries <#section.foundation.library.versus.add.on.library>`__
-   explains the different kind of libraries that can be added to MicroEJ Classpath.
+-  `Foundation Libraries vs Add-On Libraries`_ explains the different kind of libraries that can be added to MicroEJ Classpath.

--  Finally, `MicroEJ Module Manager <#section.ivy.dependency.manager>`__
-   shows how to manage libraries dependencies in MicroEJ.
+-  Finally, `MicroEJ Module Manager`_ shows how to manage libraries dependencies in MicroEJ.

 .. _application.classpath.mapping: